tfpf/hash-drbg/doc/README.md

   * On success: 0.
   * On failure: −1.

-If `r_length` is 0, `r_bytes` will not be modified, but the state of the HDRBG object will be advanced.
+Calling this function will change the state of the HDRBG object.
+(Even if `r_length` is 0.)

 | C                                            | Python Equivalent      |
 | :------------------------------------------: | :--------------------: |